bitcoin-s/bitcoin-s/docs/applications/server.md

  - `lockunspent` `unlock` `transactions` - Temporarily lock (unlock=false) or unlock (unlock=true) specified transaction outputs.
     - `unlock` - Whether to unlock (true) or lock (false) the specified transactions
     - `transactions` - The transaction outpoints to unlock/lock
+ - `walletpassphrasechange` `oldpassphrase` `newpassphrase` - Changes the wallet passphrase
+    - `oldpassphrase` - The current passphrase
+    - `newpassphrase` - The new passphrase
+ - `walletpassphraseset` `passphrase` - Encrypts the wallet with the given passphrase
+    - `passphrase` - The passphrase to encrypt the wallet with

 #### Network
  - `getpeers` - List the connected peers